mattermost/mattermost-load-test/docs/operator.md

 # Load Test with the Mattermost Operator on Kubernetes

-Follow these instructions to run a load test with the [Mattermost Kubernetes Operator](https://github.com/mattermost/mattermost-operator) for 100 users.
+Follow these instructions to run a load test with the [Mattermost Kubernetes Operator](https://github.com/mattermost/mattermost-operator) for 100, 5000, 10000 or 25000 users.

-Steps for 5000, 10000, and 25000 user load tests is coming soon.

 ## 1. Set up a Kubernetes cluster